 'The result of this research reinforces my opinion that declawed cats with unwanted behaviors may not be "bad cats", they may simply need pain management.
 We now have scientific evidence that declawing is more detrimental to our feline patients than we originally thought and I hope this study becomes one of many that will lead veterinarians to reconsider declawing cats.'

 *Martell-Moran NK, Solano M and Townsend HGG.
 Pain and adverse behavior in declawed cats.
 J Feline Med Surg.
 Epub ahead of print 23 May 2017.
 DOI: 10.1177/1098612X17705044.

-*News Release by SAGE: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (SAGE).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.